 Volunteer.
 There are so many people in our communities, our neighborhoods, and even our families who need help.
 As attorneys, we have the great fortune of knowing the law and understanding the legal system in a way others do not.
 When we took our oath of admission to practice law in Hawaii, we dedicated ourselves to, among other things, give due consideration to the legal needs of those without access to justice.
 You are busy.
 I know.
 You have many, many commitments.
 I know.
 You don’t have enough time as it is.
 I know.
 Do it anyway.
 It will make a difference, not only for those you assist, but for you.
 Opportunities to volunteer are a mouse-click away at: http://www.hsba.org/Volunteer_2.aspx and many involve very minimal commitments of time.
 I am confident in telling you that you will never regret the time you spend giving pro bono service.

 Inspired yet?
 You will be.
 We should all be proud to be members of the Bar and attorneys in Hawaii.
 And we should never lose that vision we held when we were first sworn in and admitted to practice law in Hawaii.
 Congratulations to our newest members.
 Inspire us and make a difference.
 Oh, and just as a reminder – come to the HSBA Annual Dinner on August 24.
 It will be a great evening and a lot of fun.
 Mahalo and a hui hou.

 - Craig P. Wagnild, HSBA President

-- Jeff Kent - Young Lawyers Division President
+- Malcolm Barcarse Jr. - Young Lawyers Division President